josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-step-by-step-Big-data-and-visualization.md

 - AirportCodeLocationLookupClean.csv

-4. From your Lab VM (DSVM), open a browser and navigate to the Azure portal (<https://portal.azure.com>), and navigate to Azure Databricks service under the Resource Group you created when completing the prerequisites for this hands-on lab.
+1. From your Lab VM (DSVM), open a browser and navigate to the Azure portal (<https://portal.azure.com>), and navigate to Azure Databricks service under the Resource Group you created when completing the prerequisites for this hands-on lab

     ![Select the Azure Databricks service from within your lab resource group](media/select-azure-databricks-service.png)

-5. In the Overview pane of the Azure Databricks service, select **Launch Workspace**.
+1. In the Overview pane of the Azure Databricks service, select **Launch Workspace**

     ![Select Launch Workspace within the Azure Databricks service overview pane](media/azure-databricks-launch-workspace.png)